huiruwuXUN/japanese/README.md

 for the image processing bit, our main goal is to have the image to be read
 - [X] a) in greyscale,
-- [ ] b) perform noise reduction,
+- [X] b) perform noise reduction,
 - [X] c) perform normalization so that pixel values are in range of 0-1 or 0-255,
-- [ ] d) the main body of the leaflet to be centre-cropped with the correct orientation,
+- [X] d) skew correction(i.e. correct orientation)
-- [ ] e) finally standardize the size of all images(i.e. 32x32).
+- [ ] e) crop certain area of hand writings to preserve original writing stykle instead of standardize whole image size

 - [ ] Extract features:
+An very important part of the project which also involves feature engineering or data augmentation.

-*Revisiting* Histogram of Oriented Gradients(HOG), Scale-Invariant Feature Transform(SIFT) and *Learning* Local Binary Patterns(LBP) can be used to capture unique characteristics of the handwriting style of each writer.
+- Histogram of Oriented Gradients(HOG),
+- Scale-Invariant Feature Transform(SIFT) and
+- Local Binary Patterns(LBP)

+can be used to capture unique characteristics of the handwriting style of each writer.

+Alternatively we can simply use pretrained CNN to generate feature maps(which is probably better for objects instead of characters)

+- [ ] Clustering algorithms

-- [ ] Running a K means clustering algorithm and inspecting the performance visually to get an idea how well it can classify them, since (like most real world data) the war artifacts were not provided with ground truth label and we are nowhere to infer the actual correct ones.
+- [ ] a) Running a K means clustering algorithm and inspecting the performance visually to get an idea how well it is, since (like most real world data) the war artifacts were not provided with ground truth label and we are nowhere to infer the actual correct ones.
+- [ ] b) GMM

 1.3.2 Introducing CERUG Dataset and the pilot dataset (see Project Description-Background):